abhishek-jha-ce/eng130-week3-restful-api/README.md

 - It is easy to understand and learn.
 - It is stateless.
 Server doesn't need to remember previous requests.
 - We can organize complicated application and make it easy to use resources.
-- Easy integration with new clients
+- Easy integration with new clients.
 - Use Standard HTTP procedure to retrieve data and requests.
 - Uses JSON format which is easy to learn and navigate.
 - Can be used with any type of application and device.